Scorocode/scorocode-docs-en/docs/Java/Storehouse.md

 }
 ```

 In this method, we create a new sample of the `User` class and run its `login` method.
 The information about a user's email and password is taken from the corresponding `EditText`.
 The `login` method will check that a user with this email and this password exists in the «users» collection.

-In case such user exists in the  «users» collection, the `onLoginSucceed(...) callback` method will be executed, otherwise it the  `onFoginFailed(...)` method that will be executed.
+In case such user exists in the «users» collection, the `onLoginSucceed(...) callback` method will be executed.
+Otherwise it the `onFoginFailed(...)` method that will be executed.
 Thus, we can be sure whether such user exists in our database and act accordingly.

 On the launch screen (see illustration 1.1) we also have the «Register» button which allows to register a new user in the system (add to the «users» database collection).
-Let's connect this button to the press handler which opens an Activity with user's data needed for registration:
+Let's connect this button to the button click handler which opens an Activity with user's data needed for registration:

 ```Java
 @OnClick(R.id.btnRegister)